Pushback (aviation): Tractors and towbars

-Towbars are used to connect the tractor to the aircraft.
+Towbars are used to connect tractors to aircraft.

-Towbarless (TBL) tractors do not use a towbar; they scoop up the nose landing gear and lift it off the ground.
-This avoids the time penalty of connecting/disconnecting a towbar, and entirely removes the cost/complexity of maintaining towbars on the ramp.
-The tug itself does not need to be particularly massive - the aircraft's nosewheel weight provides the necessary downward force.
-Lastly, a TBL tug is much shorter (compared to a tug+towbar system) and has only a single pivot point instead of one at either end of the towbar, so it has much simpler and precise control of the aircraft.
+Towbarless (TBL) tractors do not use towbars; they scoop up the nose landing gear and lift it off the ground.
+This avoids the time penalty of connecting and disconnecting a towbar and entirely removes the cost and complexity of maintaining towbars on the ramp.
+The tug itself does not need to be particularly massivethe aircraft's nosewheel weight provides the necessary downward force.
+Lastly, a TBL tug is much shorter (compared to a tug+towbar system) and has only a single pivot point instead of one at either end of the towbar, so it has much simpler and more precise control of the aircraft.
 This is very useful in general aviation settings with a wider variety of aircraft in more confined spaces than their airline counterparts.

-Manufacturers of electric TBL tugs offer models capable of moving any aircraft from the smallest single-engine type to narrow-body airliners, military cargo and airline-sized business jets.
+Manufacturers of electric TBL tugs offer models capable of moving any aircraft from the smallest single-engine type to narrow-body airliners and military cargo and airline-sized business jets.
 Just as specialized towbars are required for a wide range of aircraft, many TBL tugs use adapters which enable the movement of many unique aircraft.
 The majority of aircraft do not require adapters and can be moved without any special adjustments to the tug.
 This is in contrast to conventional tugs which often use so-called "universal" towbars which must be adjustable to suit many aircraft types.
 Electric TBL tugs are gaining popularity among general aviation operators and FBOs as an alternative to gas or diesel-powered conventional tugs.
 Being electric rather than internal combustion-powered, electric tugs are low-emission which is a major advantage for environmentally-conscious operators; this also enables the tug to be safely operated inside a closed hangar.

 Robotic tractor/tug

 The Lahav Division of Israel Aerospace Industries has developed a semi-robotic towbarless tractor it calls TaxiBot that can tow an aircraft from the terminal gate to the take-off point (taxi-out phase) and return it to the gate after landing (taxi-in phase).
 The TaxiBot eliminates the use of airplane engines during taxi-in and until immediately prior to take-off during taxi-out, potentially saving a lot of fuel.
 The TaxiBot is remote controlled by the pilot from the cockpit using the regular pilot controls.

-British Airways has been using a similar sort of tug too.